Estimated reading time: 20 minutes

 It’s over $250 for a day trip between the gas and the ferry!

-Fortunately, our Entertainment and Gifts Account was flush with cash, so that we could spring a nice lunch at Whitespot for the three of us!
+Fortunately, our Entertainment and Gifts Account was flush with cash so that we could spring for a lovely lunch at Whitespot for the three of us!

 My girlfriend is 78 and not in good health, so who knows how many more chances we’ll have to spend time together.

-Visiting with friends before the weather turns white is an annual pass time for September.
+Visiting with friends before the weather turns cold is an annual pastime for September.

 With my fibromyalgia, I don’t tend to feel nearly as well when the weather is cold, wet, and blustery.